-Through strategic communication activities, DevCom assisted Volkswagen SA to improve its team culture by more than 85% and create a 70% awareness of the company values.
+Through strategic communication activities, DevCom assisted an automotive company to improve its team culture by more than 85% and create a 70% awareness of the company values.

 Shop floor communication: understanding and engagement are possible

 The company has developed a holistic operational production communication structure to compliment the internal communication structures.
 Line management communication has been streamlined, as well as managers’ training in communication skills to improve tone, flow and trust in the organisation, resulting in measured impact in the production environment.

 IABC Gold quill award of Excellence

 At the end of 2010, the automotive company launched a new strategy to take the business from “Good to Great” by 2014.
 Internal communication was an integral component of the strategy’s people pillar.
 Its role in “Good to Great” was the implementation of an internal communication strategy that would keep employees informed, provide communication support, communicate strategic initiatives and build relationships.
 The aim was to improve employee engagement and create a sense of belonging.

 A pulp and paper company in KZN identified the improvement of relations between the company and its forestry community as a critical business success factor.
 Although the company clearly understood what needed to be done, it was at a loss as to how.

 In April 2014, the company contracted DevCom to help find an answer.
 Our brief was to improve the company’s relationships and communication with the communities living around its plantations.